Net Metering 3.0: What California Residents Must Know

-On January 13, 2022, roughly 3,000 solar consumers, faith leaders, environmentalists, climate activists and solar industry workers joined forces to rally outside the doorsteps of the CPUC offices in San Francisco and Los Angeles.
+Back in August 2020, the California Public Utilities Commission (CPUC) proposed and initiated a reform of NEM 2.0.
+The following year, on January 13, the solar industry and consumers fought back.
+Roughly 3,000 solar consumers, faith leaders, environmentalists, climate activists and solar industry workers joined forces to rally outside the doorsteps of the CPUC offices in San Francisco and Los Angeles.
 This was the largest solar demonstration in American history!

 GoGreenSolar team members were present at the rally in Los Angeles, fighting for consumers’ rights to generate their own power from the sun without unfair taxation.

-On December 15, 2022, the net metering 3.0 policy was put up to a vote and passed unanimously.
-NEM 3.0 will officially go into effect four months later, on April 14, 2023.
-That means new solar customers have until April 13, 2023, to be grandfathered into the current NEM 2.0 policy.
+On December 15, 2022, this new net metering 3.0 policy was put up to a vote and passed unanimously.
+NEM 3.0 officially went into effect on April 14, 2023.

 What to Do If You’re a California Resident Considering Solar